Loading Files

 #load "file_a"

-// Load file_b from the same directory as the current file.
+// Load file_b from the mapped directory 'foo'.

 Using #load_all